DRFwiphub/quiz/README.md

 # Sources/Resources

 StackOverflow, W3schools, Various books including Javascript in easy steps and javascript ninja.
-The background Image used was sourced from https://unsplash.com/ JShint for javascript testing, html formatted with https://www.freeformatter.com/
+The background Image used was sourced from https://unsplash.com/ html formatted with https://www.freeformatter.com/